rust-lang/book/src/ch17-01-futures-and-syntax.md

 }
 ```

-You may notice that this `Poll` type is a lot like an `Option`.
-Having a
+You may notice that this `Poll` type is a lot like an `Option`: it has one
+variant which has a value (`Ready(T)` and `Some(T)`), and one which does not
-dedicated type lets Rust treat `Poll` differently from `Option`, though, which
+(`Pending` and `None`).
+Having a dedicated type lets Rust treat `Poll`
-is important since they have very different meanings!
-The `Pending` variant
+differently from `Option`, though, which is important since they have very
-indicates that the future still has work to do, so the caller will need to check
+different meanings!
+The `Pending` variant indicates that the future still has
+work to do, so the caller will need to check again later.
+The `Ready` variant
-again later.
-The `Ready` variant indicates that the `Future` has finished its
-work and the `T` value is available.
+indicates that the `Future` has finished its work and the `T` value is
+available.

 > Note: With most futures, the caller should not call `poll()` again after the
 > future has returned `Ready`.
 Many futures will panic if polled after becoming